How to clean bath toys. Cleaning bath toys is not something people really talk about. Right?

 I use microfiber cloths every day.
 The are amazing and will transform your cleaning routine.
 I don’t say that lightly – I use microfiber clothes all the time!
 They clean up messes better with less scrubbing.
 While I still use some paper towels, microfiber is my go to.
 The awesome thing is you can reuse them over and over again – a huge saving!

-Vinegar is great at killing mold and germs.
+Vinegar is great for killing mold and germs.
 You do not need to use bleach!
 It’s bad for your health and the environment.
 I avoid using bleach in my house altogether.
 The rare times I have used bleach – it always splashes it on my clothes.
 So annoying!
 Vinegar is a much safer and effective alternative to bleach.

 Here’s my 4-year-old daughter in action, excited to be cleaning!
 It’s one less thing Mom needs to do.